NBISweden/biovat/docs/usage.md

 ```

 The samplesheet can have as many columns as you desire,
-however, there is a strict requirement for the first 5
-columns to match those defined in the table below.
-It has
+however, it must contain the columns defined in the table
-to contain a header row as shown in the example below.
+below.
+It has to contain a header row as shown in the
+example below.

 The `sample` identifiers have to be the same when you have
 re-sequenced the same sample more than once e.g. to increase
 sequencing depth.
-Sequencing library or run IDs and lane
+Sequencing library IDs, flowcell IDs, and
-numbers are specified in the columns `library_id` and `lane`.
+lane numbers are specified in the columns `library_id`,
-Each combination of `sample`, `library_id` and `lane` has to
+`flowcell_id`, and `lane`.
+Each combination of `sample`,
+`library_id`, `flowcell_id`, and `lane` has to be unique.
-be unique.
-The pipeline will concatenate the raw reads for
+The pipeline currently expects paired-end input and will
+merge the reads for each `sample` before performing
-each `sample before performing any downstream analysis.
+any downstream analysis.

 A final samplesheet file consisting of paired-end data for
 6 samples may look something like the one below.
 Sample `S1`